 The Owners Association budget for 2023 is $0, and there are no dues for 2023.

 That does not mean that the Owners Association will not, at some point in the future, have a budget and need to charge dues again, although the Board is working very hard to make sure that does not happen.
 Please be sure to keep your contact information up to date with the Association in the event we need to get in touch with you.

 Notice of Meeting

-If you have any items for the agenda or would like to be added to the meeting agenda distribution list, please email Beth Johnston a [email protected]
+If you have any items for the agenda or would like to be added to the meeting agenda distribution list, please email Kenji Nakata at [email protected].

-The Chatfield Corners Owners Association Annual Member Meeting will be combined with the October Chatfield Corners Metropolitan District meeting.
-For more information, contact Beth Johnston at [email protected] or (970) 926-6060
+The Chatfield Corners Owners Association Member Meeting will be combined with the June Chatfield Corners Metropolitan District meeting.
+For more information, contact Kenji Nakata at [email protected] or (970) 926-6060

 The offices of Marchetti & Weaver, LLC perform all accounting functions for both the District and the Association.
 Budgets and audits (if applicable) are shown for each entity.